Pierīga

 Pierīga Region was one of the six statistical regions of Latvia.
-On October 27, 2024, the region was merged with Vidzeme.
+On October 27, 2024, the region was divided between the Riga Planning Region and Vidzeme.

 History

 On March 15, 1226, the Pope Legate of Rome, William of Modena, granted the city of Riga its administrative area or mark (marchia).
 Until 1606, the site was called the Riga Landfall, but after being included in Swedish Livonia, it was renamed Riga Patrimonial district and was added to Riga County.

 Following the administrative reform of 1783, the southern part of Cesis County was added to the Riga district, but the northern part was added to the newly created Valmieras and Valka County.